 History’s mightiest industrial enterprise…the Savannah River Project

 And so on.

 From a treatment and frustration view point, there are 3 types of ear problems...

 1. Those caused by ear mites.
 This is my favorite because it's easy to diagnose and easy to cure.
 This is also the most common ear problem in cats.

 2. First time ear problems or pets with a history of occasional ear problems that readily respond to simple treatment, and the ear tissue is normal except for being a little irritated.
 These are generally easy to treat.

-3. The third type is one we vets frequently have to deal with and are very frustrating to the pet and the owner too.
+3. The third type is one we vets frequently have to deal with and are very frustrating to both the pet and the owner.
 This is the chronic ear infection that makes the dog miserable and smelly and even though it gets improved with treatment...keeps coming back.
 And the ear tissue changes to become thicker, spongier, and more productive...secreting large amounts of inflammatory glaze and goo.

 This is not a common problem of cats, but a very common problem in dogs, especially dogs with floppy ears and/or underlying allergies.